FOOD ANALYSIS AND QUALITY CONTROL - 2019/0

 The learning and teaching strategy is designed to:

-To equip the student with a detailed knowledge of the principles of the standard and advanced biochemical, spectroscopic, chromatographic and rheological techniques used for food analysis through lectures and practicals and directed reading.
+To equip the student with a detailed knowledge of the principles of the standard and advanced biochemical, spectroscopic and chromatographic techniques used for food analysis through lectures and practicals and directed reading.

 To critically discuss the advantages and disadvantages of techniques applied to the analysis of food components and the results obtained in practical reports.